The characters featured in Don Quixote.

 - Lord Error-Prone: An overconfident gentleman who fancies himself a great expert on adventuring and being a hero but is actually clueless about it.

-- Made of Iron: Judging for all the various beatdowns he endures without lasting effects, he is surprisingly tough for someone his age and training (or lack thereof).
+- Made of Iron: Judging from all the various beatdowns he endures without lasting effects, he is surprisingly tough for someone his age and training (or lack thereof).

 - Meaningful Name: "Quijote" is the Spanish name for the component of plate armor that protects the thigh, which is called the "cuisse" in French and English.